 On this page

-Introduction to Qt Bridges
+Qt Bridges Documentation

-Note: This project is under development and does not aim to support every Qt use case initially.
+Warning: This project is under development and does not aim to support every Qt use case initially.

 Goal and motivation

-Why not full Qt bindings?
+Why not work on more Qt API bindings?

 Scope and supported use cases

-The initial scope of the project is to provide a simple way to expose data via a backend in a specific target language to a Qt Quick application.
+The initial scope of the project is to provide a simple way to expose data via a backend in a specific target language to a Qt Quick UI application.

 This can be also understood as a simple way to feed QAbstractItemModel-derived models in a more transparent way by annotating classes that will contain both the data and the functionality.